Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 .

-- Now just click on the first POI in each layer to open it in the same window.
+- Now just click on the **first POI in each layer** to open it in the same window.

 ![AR-vos_3LayersPOIsSideBySide](images/AR-vos_3LayersPOIsSideBySide.png)

 .

-The field **URL for trigger image** in the first POI tells the AR-vos app how to treat this entire layer:
+The field **URL for trigger image** tells the AR-vos app how to treat this entire layer:
 - If it is **empty, AR-vos treats this as a geolocative layer.** If you open it in the AR-vos app, you will be surrounded by all the POIs in that layer.
 - If that field contains the **URL of a png or jpg** that is viewable on the Internet, the layer is treated as **image trigger AR,** and that **image will be the trigger** for this POI.
 - If the field contains the word **SLAM,** the layer is treated as a SLAM layer.

 So actually, you could use any of the AR-vos layers to do any type of AR.
 We just named them differently so you can keep an example of each different type!
 That said, there are some small details you should observe.

 **Remember, geolocative AR in AR-vos is done exactly the same as in ARpoise.** So we will not cover that at all here.
-If you need to review it, please read all the other tutorials on the [Hidden Histories documentation page](http://hiddenhistoriesjtown.org/documentation/) under the heading "Editing augments with the ARpoise porPOIse interface."
+If you need to review it, please read all the other tutorials on the [Hidden Histories documentation page](http://hiddenhistoriesjtown.org/documentation/) under the heading **Editing augments with the ARpoise porPOIse interface.**

-## Creating an image trigger layer
+## Setting up an image trigger layer

 Go to the layer page for your own AR-vosImage layer.
 Note that it has two POIs in the POI list right now.
 (You can of course add and delete and modify them as you wish.)